Skip to main content

 • Gaining a deeper understanding of their strengths and opportunity areas

-• Getting advice/feedback/perspective from other colleagues in a psychologically safe forum
+• Getting advice/feedback/perspective from other colleagues in a psychologically safe environment

-• Gaining new skills, new perspectives, new relationships/partnerships around the organization, and a greater sense of belonging at your organization
+• Gaining new skills, new perspectives, new relationships/partnerships around the organization, and a greater sense of belonging in your organization

-• Better understanding the makeup of the organization (this is especially beneficial for newer colleagues and/or colleague at complex organizations that can be hard to navigate)
+• Better understand the makeup of the organization (this is especially beneficial for newer colleagues and/or colleagues at complex organizations that can be hard to navigate).

 • Gaining life skills that can benefit them even beyond the workplace